cherlow/larachat/readme.md

 ```
 git clone https://github.com/cherlow/larachat.git
 ```
-Then navigate to to the directory
+Then navigate to the directory

 ```
 cd larachat